blockades/mmt_resources/Tools.md

 * [Paper wallet article on Bitcoin Wiki](https://en.bitcoin.it/wiki/Paper_wallet)
 * [Bitcoin address utility](https://github.com/casascius/Bitcoin-Address-Utility/) is a program which allows you to create such paper wallets.
 * There are also several websites which offer to generate paper wallets.
+Trustworthyness unknown...

 ## collaboration tools